ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 1. Wait until the connection transitions to PROBE_BW.
-2. Pause the application from sending data for a period, making the connection idle or application-limited, causing `C.inflight` to drop to 0.
+2. Pause the application from sending data for a period, making the connection idle and causing `C.inflight` to drop to 0.
-3. Ensure the `ProbeRTTInterval` (5 seconds) expires during this idle/app- limited period.
+3. Allow the `ProbeRTTInterval` (5 seconds) to elapse during this idle period.
 4. Verify that upon sending new data, `BBRHandleRestartFromIdle()` sets `BBR.idle_restart` to `true`.
 5. Verify the connection skips entering PROBE_RTT because `BBR.idle_restart` is